DavidVieria/Computer_Networks/project/sprint2/planning.md

 <br>

-### 🔗 Endereço IPv4 do Nó do Router do ISP
+### 🔗 IPv4 Address of the ISP Router Node
-- **Endereço**: 87.5.127.93/30
+- **Address**: 87.5.127.93/30

 ---

-## 💻 Dispositivos Finais na Simulação
+## 💻 End Devices in the Simulation

-Cada building deve conter pelo menos:
+Each building must contain at least:

-- PC (piso 0)
+- PC (floor 0)
-- PC (piso 1)
+- PC (floor 1)
-- Laptop e/ou Smartphone e/ou Tablet
+- Laptop and/or Smartphone and/or Tablet
-- Servidor (DMZ)
+- Server (DMZ)
-- Telefone VoIP
+- VoIP Phone

-Os dispositivos finais devem ser conectados às VLANs corretas configurando as portas correspondentes do switch no modo de acesso (`switchport mode access`) e atribuindo a VLAN correta a elas (`switchport access vlan ...`).
+The end devices must be connected to the correct VLANs by configuring the corresponding switch ports in access mode (`switchport mode access`) and assigning the correct VLAN to them (`switchport access vlan ...`).

-Exceto os telefones VoIP, todos os outros dispositivos finais devem ter uma configuração IPv4 estática e definida manualmente, incluindo o gateway padrão.

-Para os telefones VoIP, deve ser utilizado o modelo **7960**.
-A porta correspondente no switch também deve ser configurada no modo de acesso (`switchport mode access`), porém, a VLAN de acesso deve ser desativada (`no switchport access vlan`), e a VLAN de voz deve ser utilizada no lugar (`switchport voice vlan ...`).

-A configuração IPv4 dos telefones VoIP está fora do escopo por enquanto e será abordada no próximo sprint.
+Except for VoIP phones, all other end devices must have a static and manually defined IPv4 configuration, including the default gateway.

+For VoIP phones, the model **7960** must be used.
+The corresponding port on the switch must also be configured in access mode (`switchport mode access`), however, the access VLAN must be deactivated (`no switchport access vlan`), and the voice VLAN must be used instead (`switchport voice vlan ...`).

+The IPv4 configuration of the VoIP phones is out of scope for now and will be addressed in the next sprint.
 <br>

-- ### Routers e Roteamento Estático
+- ### Routers and Static Routing

-Em cada edifício, deve haver um roteador.
-Utilize exclusivamente o modelo **2811**, pois outros modelos podem não suportar VoIP no Packet Tracer, o que será necessário no próximo sprint.

-O roteador de cada edifício será responsável pelo encaminhamento do tráfego IPv4 entre as redes locais IPv4 (dentro do edifício) e as redes IPv4 de outros edifícios.
-O tráfego para outros edifícios será roteado através da rede IPv4 do backbone, direcionado para o roteador apropriado.

-Os endereços IPv4 dos nós utilizados por cada roteador na rede backbone são definidos na reunião de planeamento.
-Juntamente com os blocos de endereços atribuídos a cada edifício, isso possibilita a construção da tabela de roteamento estático em cada roteador.

-Cada membro da equipa é responsável por criar a simulação do Packet Tracer para um edifício.
-Cada simulação abrangerá um único edifício, mas deve incluir a rede backbone do campus.
-O **cross-connect principal** e todos os **cross-connects intermediários** devem ser representados por um switch, e um **roteador (modelo 2811)** deve estar conectado a cada um deles.

-Como cada roteador está conectado a **seis redes IPv4 diferentes**, seria esperado um roteador com seis interfaces de rede.
-No entanto, assim como uma única conexão no modo trunk entre dois switches pode conectar várias VLANs, o mesmo conceito se aplica à conexão com um roteador.
-No roteador, cada VLAN aparecerá como uma **interface de rede lógica (subinterface)**.

-Assim, para conectar o roteador a essas seis redes, a melhor solução é usar **uma única conexão de cabo para uma porta configurada no modo trunk no switch**.

-Quanto à configuração dos roteadores fora do edifício, deve abranger apenas a conexão com a VLAN do backbone e o respetivo endereço IP.
-A configuração completa do roteador de cada edifício é responsabilidade do membro da equipe encarregado desse edifício.
+In each building, there must be a router.
+Use exclusively the model **2811**, as other models may not support VoIP in Packet Tracer, which will be necessary in the next sprint.

+The router in each building will be responsible for forwarding IPv4 traffic between the local IPv4 networks (within the building) and the IPv4 networks of other buildings.
+Traffic to other buildings will be routed through the IPv4 backbone network, directed to the appropriate router.

+The IPv4 addresses of the nodes used by each router in the backbone network are defined in the planning meeting.
+Along with the address blocks assigned to each building, this enables the construction of the static routing table in each router.

+Each team member is responsible for creating the Packet Tracer simulation for one building.
+Each simulation will cover a single building but must include the campus backbone network.
+The **main cross-connect** and all **intermediate cross-connects** must be represented by a switch, and a **router (model 2811)** must be connected to each of them.

+As each router is connected to **six different IPv4 networks**, a router with six network interfaces would be expected.
+However, just as a single connection in trunk mode between two switches can connect multiple VLANs, the same concept applies to the connection to a router.
+In the router, each VLAN will appear as a **logical network interface (subinterface)**.

+Thus, to connect the router to these six networks, the best solution is to use **a single cable connection to a port configured in trunk mode on the switch**.

+Regarding the configuration of the routers outside the building, it should cover only the connection to the backbone VLAN and the respective IP address.
+The complete configuration of the router for each building is the responsibility of the team member in charge of that building.

 ---

-## 🌍 Ligação à Internet
+## 🌍 Internet Connection

-- Apenas Edifício 1 liga-se à Internet via router ISP (IPv4: `87.5.127.93/30`) com ligação DSL.
+- Only Building 1 connects to the Internet via ISP router (IPv4: `87.5.127.93/30`) with DSL connection.

+---